My Story

 Jared was in Florida visiting where my wife, Laura and I were spending more time in the winter, and as we were playing golf, he videoed me hitting a drive.

 Subsequently, he posted the video on Twitter, with a special message about how thankful he was to play golf with me.
-With his massive following it went viral…over 4 million views, even included Phil Mickelson.
-How awesome was this!
+With his massive following it went viral…over 4 million views, even including Phil Mickelson.
+How awesome!

-Meeting Gramme was terrific, a great guy, and he spent over an hour with us and even provided a lesson on the range.
+Meeting Graeme was terrific, a great guy, and he spent over an hour with us and even provided a lesson on the range.

 This was the impetus for creating Persevering One Step at a Time.
 God was speaking to me through the Holy Spirit.

-But I initially ran not wanting to do it, making excuses, so it took two more interventions before I committed to forming the foundation in 2024.
+But initially I ran not wanting to do it, making excuses, so it took two more interventions before I committed to forming the foundation in 2025.

 Thanks,